StratoDem/strato-query/docs/vba-examples.md

-## StratoDem Analytics for Excel in VBA
+## StratoDem Analytics API for VBA in Excel
 Tools to help query the StratoDem Analytics API for economic and geo-demographic data using VBA in Excel

 [Back to main page](/)